Mica-Code/Artisan_Web/README.md

 I just cloned this repo into my machine and integrated gitbash with VS code terminal

-Am edit was made to my git configuration because i installed git on BSSL system so i have to configure my name and email, so my name/email can be seen when i make changes to the repo.
+Am edit was made to my git configuration because i installed git on BSSL system so i have to configure my name and email, so my name/email can be seen when i make changes to the repo.\

+change the git configuration of my email